chickenbit/computer_literacy/computer_science.md

 Format 1: Four 7 minute sessions with groups of 5 students.  each student has a laptop

+## Instructor pre-work

+In order for students to have cirriculem in their **Classroom Sections**, the instructor will have to select (1) the course and (2) optionally cherry-pick lessons to skip.

 # Lessons

 ## 1. Intro to software and code.org